agrimaan/Agrimaan/agrimaan-app/docs/user-guides/farmer-user-guide.md

 Use image analysis to detect crop issues early:

 1. Navigate to "Analytics" > "Crop Image Analysis".
-2. Upload images of your crops or use the mobile app to capture photos in the field.
+2. Upload images of your crops or use the mobile app to capture photos in the Fields.
 3. The system will analyze the images for:
    - Disease symptoms
    - Nutrient deficiencies